Mbishu2002/cortex1/README.md

-# hive-byt
+# cortex
-an ai model for interactive personalized learning. cortex simulation
+an ai model trying to simulate the human brain cortex, used in selfbyt